0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ![image](confirm-execution.png)

-## Target Enumeration

-After a lot of trying, we are unable to get a reverse shell back to our Kali machine.
-We are unable to get any kind of connection backk to kali.

-## Automate our Remote Code Execution With Python
+## Automate our Remote Code Execution Exploit With Python

 The following python script runs commands on the target with the curl command used preveously.
 It uses hURL to url encode the commands.
 The while loops gives us a feeling of a shell and lets us send commands a little faster.